 Laser treatment for Spider Veins

-Certain spider veins respond favorably to sclerotherapy.
+Certain spider veins respond favourably to sclerotherapy.
 However, laser treatment proves to be a better option for veins that are fine or smaller, such as those that appear on the face.
 These veins are often difficult to inject and can be effectively treated with laser therapy.

 Laser therapy is a procedure where the doctor uses a special laser device to apply waves of light energy to the affected veins.
 It is a non-invasive treatment and results are achieved without the use of needles or surgical incisions.